Battle of Shrewsbury: Aftermath

 Henry Percy was initially buried by his maternal first cousin, Thomas Nevill, 5th Baron Furnivall at Whitchurch, Shropshire, with honours, but rumours soon spread that he was not really dead.
-In response the King had him disinterred.
+In response, the King had him disinterred.
 His body was salted, set up in Shrewsbury impaled on a spear between two millstones in the marketplace pillory, with an armed guard, and was later quartered and put on display in Chester, London, Bristol and Newcastle upon Tyne.
 His head was sent to York and impaled on the north gate, looking toward his own lands.
-In November his grisly remains were returned to his widow Elizabeth.
+In November his remains were returned to his widow Elizabeth.

 The Earl of Worcester was beheaded and Sir Richard Venables, Sir Richard Vernon and Sir Henry Boynton were publicly hanged, drawn and quartered in Shrewsbury on 23 July and their heads publicly displayed, Thomas Percy's on London Bridge.

 Battlefield Church is said to have been erected over the site of the mass burial pit dug immediately after the battle.
 It was built initially as a memorial chapel, on the orders of King Henry IV and paid for by him, with prayers and masses being said continually for the dead on both sides.
 The chapel was replaced in 1460 by a church, which was further restored in 1862.
 A drain being dug in a corner of the churchyard may have inadvertently opened part of the burial pit.
 Workmen were surprised by the mass of bones which they thought showed the hurried nature of the burials.
 They may have merely unearthed a charnel pit containing bones of a variety of different ages.

 In 2006, the BBC show Two Men in a Trench proved only that an area to the west of the church was not in fact a graveyard.

-There were two other 15th century churches associated with battles.
-The one at Towton no longer exists but remains of it have been identified as lying beneath the present day Towton Hall by the archaeologist Tim Sutherland.
+There were two other 15th-century churches associated with battles.
+The one at Towton no longer exists, but remains of it have been identified as lying beneath the present-day Towton Hall by the archaeologist Tim Sutherland.
 The other for the battle of Wakefield still stands on Wakefield Bridge.
 Neither was near the battlefield.